 Kurt, from Shadow Caster, morphs into a feline as his first alternate form, with all the stat and power boosts one would expect.

-Tira, from Soul Calibur was originally designed as a catgirl, but the idea was scrapped because she was associated with ravens.
+Tira, from Soul Calibur was originally designed as a catgirl, but the idea was scrapped because she was associated with crows.
 The mantle was passed onto Talim, who donned a cat-themed look for her second player costume in SC IV.

 Star Ocean has an entire race of people (Fellpool, denizens of planet Roak) with cat tails and elf ears.
 Fellpool don't act catlike at all, but Lesser Fellpool have the cat ears too and are apparently more beastlike — the one that may join your party in the first game can change back and forth from cat to catgirl, and uses cat-themed martial arts moves.